mikebarger/model-netics/week-3.md

   - cons:
     - can be difficult

 What's the point?
+Use the Yardstick.
 Consider all of this.
 Look at all options.
 Weigh the pros/cons.